-Reinstate the recipient's regular SSI eligibility for any month in which the individual’s ABLE account balance no longer causes the recipient to exceed the resource limit and he or she is otherwise eligible.
+Reinstate the recipient's regular SSI eligibility for all months in which the individual’s ABLE account balance no longer causes the recipient to exceed the resource limit and he or she is otherwise eligible.

-NOTE: There will be no SSI recipients in this suspension status for several years (until ABLE account balance exceeds more than $100,000, due to the limitation on contributions described in SI 01130.740B.2).
+NOTE: “SSI-eligible for Medicaid purposes” means that the individual is eligible for Medicaid in States where Medicaid eligibility is based on SSI eligibility (For SSA determinations of Medicaid Eligibility in 1634 States see SI 01730.000).
+No SSI recipients will reach this suspension status for several years (that is, until it is possible for an ABLE account balance to exceed $100,000; that is not yet possible due to the limitation on contributions described in SI 01130.740B.2. in this section).

 EXAMPLE: Excess resources — recipient is suspended but retains eligibility for Medicaid

-Paul is the designated beneficiary of an ABLE account with a balance as of $101,000 on the first of the month.
+Paul is the designated beneficiary of an ABLE account with a balance of $101,000 on the first of the month.
 Paul's only other countable resource is a checking account with a balance of $1,500.
 Paul’s countable resources are $2,500 and therefore exceed the SSI resource limit.
-However, since Paul's ABLE account balance is causing him to exceed the resource limit (i.e., his countable resources other than the ABLE account are less than $2,000), we suspend Paul’s SSI eligibility and stop his cash benefits, but he retains eligibility for Medicaid.
+However, since Paul's ABLE account balance causes him to exceed the resource limit (i.e., his countable resources other than the ABLE account are less than $2,000), suspend Paul’s SSI eligibility and stop his cash benefits, but he retains eligibility for Medicaid in his State.

 b.
 Ineligibility due to excess resources other than an ABLE account